JaysFreaky/nixos/README.md

 ssh-to-age -i /mnt/etc/ssh/ssh_host_ed25519_key.pub
 ```

-* If this is an additional install with sops, from an existing sops system, you'll need to add the newly generated age key to your .sops.yaml, run `sops updatekeys secrets/secrets.yaml`, and then commit those two files.
+* If this is an additional system being deployed:
+    * From an existing, established sops system, add the newly generated age key to .sops.yaml, run `sops updatekeys secrets/secrets.yaml`, commit those files, and then proceed with the below commands.

-* If this is the first time sops is being setup, you'll need to initialize your .sops.yaml and secrets/secrets.yaml after cloning the repo - refer to [sops-nix's instructions](https://github.com/Mic92/sops-nix?tab=readme-ov-file#usage-example).
+* If this is the first time sops is being setup:
+    * .sops.yaml and secrets/secrets.yaml will need to be initialized after cloning the repo - refer to [sops-nix's instructions](https://github.com/Mic92/sops-nix?tab=readme-ov-file#usage-example) - then come back here.

 ```
 mkdir -p /mnt/etc/nixos && cd $_